npofsi/npofsi/README.md

 I'm a graduate EE+CS major at Beijing Jiaotong University, Beijing.

-Currently study as a PhD. student at BJTU.
+I'm currently study as a PhD. student at BJTU.

 Love CoCo!